- Apartments & Villas

 Enter the building, a “palazzo” that dates from the 1400s and you will witness the history in the wooden doors from the 1700s and trompe d’oeil frescoes by renowned artist Carlo Capanni.
 One flight of steps to reach the second floor (North American designation) for the apartment.

 The adjoining living room has the same coffered ceilings as well as parquet floors.
-The large windows face the same direction as those in the dining room and look out over the facing terracotta rooftop.
-Relax in comfort on the white leather sofa or the lounge chair.
+The large windows face the same direction as those in the dining room.
+Relax in comfort on the long sofa.
+The television is under the left windows.
+Shutters allow you to control the light.

 The large eat-in kitchen is well-designed and complete.
 Find the stove under the ancient hood over where the fireplace was in the 1400s.